dotlang/language/README.md

 Source file contains a number of definitions for types and functions.
 - You can put multiple statements in the same line using `&`: `x++ & run & process`
 - Anywhere you need a compile time literal (default and optional inputs or `with`) you can use functions with constant output.
+- Mutability can be simulated by passing a mutation lambda.

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.